 03. Make a launch plan

-Now with your content plan secured, think about how you will execute the channel's creation and everything in this venture.
+Now with your content plan secured, think about how you will execute the channel's creation and everything in this venture (and these tips on what Vimeo is can help answer similar questions for the alternative platform).
 Treat this like a business plan and return to it every now and then to make sure you're adhering to the standards you've set up for yourself.
 You can also treat this part as a checklist of tasks you'll need to complete to create your YouTube channel, such as equipment to produce quality videos.
 Examples of this include a high quality camera, microphone, light-ring and recording software.
 That said, phone cameras are also a great starting point when you're on a tight budget.

 This is also a good time to figure out who else will be involved with your channel.
 In essence, build a realistic timeline for your posting schedule, gather topics for your content, and make sure you follow this timeline consistently along your journey.